yo3gfh/hdid/README.md

 So HDID displays them both, for your viewing pleasure :-)) And if it wasn't enough, sometimes thre reported SN is displayed as hex bytes...
 HDID tries to display that as well, when applicable.
+* it does not work on Win XP/2003 server - Win32_DiskDrive does not have the SerialNumber field on these OS-s.
+If you really have to make it run on them, first make a WMI interogation against Win32_PhysicalDrive (which has the SerialNumber member), then run another one on Win32_DiskDrive with all the members minus SerialNumber, so that it won't fail.